How to choose a Chiang Mai cooking class

-There is a range of food you can cook on Thai cooking classes, and the choice is vast.
+There is a range of food you can cook on Thai cooking classes in Chiang Mai, and the choice is vast.
 If you do a full day course, you usually cook about 7 dishes.
 On a half day course you will cook less, usually about 4-5.
 You eat everything you cook, so choose wisely!

 On many courses, like the one we took at Galangal Cooking Studio (you can read about our experiences here), you choose a dish from each category, usually salad, stir fry, soup, curry paste, curry, dessert.
 Each person on the course can usually pick a different dish, so if there are several of you, you can learn and eat a range of dishes.

 Some courses offer different dishes on different days of the week.
 For example, at A Lot of Thai, the menu changes each day.

 At Pantawan Cooking, there is a different theme each day: Monday – Northern cuisine, Tuesday – Issan (northeastern cuisine), Wednesday- healthy Thai food, Thursday – Thai Home style, Friday – Royal Thai cuisine.
 Sat- All time Thai favourites, Sunday – Chef’s choice.

 Similar to Pantawan, Small House Cooking school offers six different menus: Northern Thai, healthy, vegetarian, seafood, street food, Royal Thai.
 You choose which one you want to do that day.
 It seems to be closed at the time of writing, but maybe it will open again soon.

 In a couple there is a fixed menu for all.
 For instance, at Red Chilli, the menu each day is: